NPR Electoral Map: Biden Lead Widens Again With Less Than A Month To Go

 South Carolina, Kansas, Montana: All of these are traditionally red states that Trump won by significant double-digit margins in 2016.
 But each of them is within 10 points in the race between Trump and Biden, according to the polls.
 All of that points to a rising sea level for Biden.
 Does it stay that way?

-Florida, Georgia, North Carolina, Ohio: These all remain Toss Ups.
+Florida, Georgia, North Carolina, Ohio: These all remain Toss-Ups.
 The southeastern Sun Belt states were expected to be very competitive, but Ohio was thought to be trending steadily Republican.
 That tells you a lot about the landscape and Trump's struggles in the Midwest.

-Florida, at one point this summer, looked like it was leaning toward Biden, but there is almost no path to reelection for Trump without Florida.
+Florida, at one point this summer, looked as if it was leaning toward Biden, but there is almost no path to reelection for Trump without Florida.
 So his campaign doubled down there and the race tightened, though a couple of polls this week have shown Biden opening up a lead again.

 To read more about our methodology, as well as several scenarios for potential paths to 270 for each candidate, click here.